Tandashi/YTSync-Plugin/README.md

 To create a feature request head over [here](https://github.com/Tandashi/YTSync-Plugin/issues) and create a new issue as follows:

-- Label it with 'feature-request' 🙏
+- Label it with `feature-request` 🙏
 - Explain the feature

 ## License